Unit 9 (Advanced Models: Decision Trees, Bagging Trees, and Random Forest)

 bootstraps(times = 100, strata = "overall")

-Make tuning grid and fit random forest
+Now, let’s make tuning grid and fit random forest.

 Note: You likely want to consider more bootstraps than 100 and greater trees than 95 – these were just limited for computational purposes during this assignment.